This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 Then again, He made everything including the knowledgemen or scientists as they are known in the vernacular, who say there is no such a thing, person or whatever anywhere in the Universe.

-I mean, Gargarin and other astronauts NEVER found him sitting up there, now did they?
+I mean, Gagarin and other astronauts NEVER found him sitting up there, now did they?
 So that would have to be absolute proof that God does not exist.

 The Jews of old, or rather more accurately, the Israelites of old had already worked that out for themselves in ancient times while they were still the people of their God no longer acknowledged.

 They never really got to know Him, now did they?
 They messed about doing their own thing for hundreds of years, while pausing only occasionally for a few decades in compliance.

-As is common among men, one gets to know what a person is like and what he thinks
+As is common, one gets to know what a person is like and what he thinks by what he

-As an interesting aside here: God will never judge anyone by what they think, but only by what they do - ALWAYS.
+As an aside: God will NEVER judge anyone by what they think, but only by what they do.

-Everything He has done and caused others to do according to his will and purpose, has to be understood in the context that all persons who have ever lived or yet shall will, in keeping with His impeccable justice, be given an opportunity to decide their destiny for themselves.
+Everything God has done and caused others to do according to his will and purpose, has to be understood in the context that all persons who have ever lived or yet shall will, in keeping with His impeccable justice, be given an opportunity to decide their destiny for themselves.